 As a hagetisse I receive many people who have problems with their health.
 It often concerns chronic diseases for which those who seek me out have not found an adequate solution in mainstream medicine.
-Those who have read the information about my consultations know that I approach every problem holistically, and that includes diseases.
+I approach every problem holistically, and that includes diseases.
 If you are looking for a pill that solves your problems in one go, you have come to the wrong place.
 That’s not how you got into the situation you want to solve, so you can’t fix it that way either.

 It makes more sense that we dive deep into your circumstances and your past to find out how something evolved.
 After all, to find out how to change something you have to know how it came about.
 And more often than not, changing diet and lifestyle is part of the solution.